-The art of potty training isn't really an art at all.
+The art of potty training isn’t really art at all.
 There are a bunch of different methods out there, but some pretty key principles to keep in mind.
-Every child is different, so what works for one child doesn't always work for the next, which is why fantastic resources from other parents who have been there are so important.
-With that in mind, here are some tips to get you started on your journey — Happy potty training!
+Every child is different, so what works for one child doesn’t always work for the next, which is why fantastic resources from other parents who have been there are so important.
+With that in mind, here is a little how-to guide for potty training boys!

 1. Wait For Signs of Readiness

 Potty training boys should never be forced to always watch for signs of readiness, which include: interest in the potty, telling you he has to go potty, refusing to wear a diaper, and wanting big boy underpants.
 This post has tons of info on the ready signs for potty training along with some tips for learning how to potty train boys and girls!

 2. Teach Him New Tricks

 Without pushing the subject, offer information about potty training to your son.
 Buy books and videos about potty training.
 Buy a small child-sized potty (nothing fancy, just a basic one that he helps pick out), and place it near the toilet in a bathroom you most often use so that your child can sit on their potty while you sit on yours if he chooses to.
 Some boys sit on the potty to go pee and poo before they transition to standing to urinate, while others may skip that step and be more comfortable standing like dad likely does.

 Keep in mind that just because he’s a boy doesn’t mean he’ll necessarily potty train later than other kids (some boys potty train sooner than other kids).
 He also may be interested in the potty but then regress to the safety of diapers.
 It’s normal and comes with potty training.
 Learning how to potty train boys via books or posts like this will reassure you of this!